-1. Completion of 74 credit hours of course work.

-2. The Qualifying Examination: The exam should be taken as soon as a student completes the Foundation/Leveling Courses, usually within the 1st year of the graduate program.
-The purpose of the qualifying examination will be to test the student's level of understanding of basic concepts in the pharmaceutical sciences.
+- 1. Completion of 74 credit hours of course work. - 2.
+The Qualifying Examination: The purpose of the qualifying examination will be to test the student's level of understanding of basic concepts in the pharmaceutical sciences.
 This examination not only will be a test of a student's preparation to undertake doctoral work, but also will be used as a diagnostic tool to indicate whether or not further work in any of the these areas will be needed.
-Until the student passes the qualifying examination (minimum 75%), he/she will be limited in the advanced doctoral coursework that he/she can take.

-3. The Comprehensive Examination: The examination is intended to test a student's mastery of the skills and knowledge that should have been acquired in the program of study.
+Until the student passes the qualifying examination, he/she will be limited in the advanced doctoral coursework that he/she can take. - 3.
+The Comprehensive Examination: The examination is intended to test a student's mastery of the skills and knowledge that should have been acquired in the program of study.
 Upon the successful completion of this examination and other graduate school requirements, the student becomes a candidate for the doctoral degree.
 The examination will be taken at the end of the period of formal course work and study, but prior to the commencement of substantial work on the dissertation.
 The examination cannot be taken until all credit hour requirements are completed.
-A candidate will be given two attempts to take and pass the Comprehensive Examination (minimum 75%).
-Therefore, concerted work on the dissertation will not normally begin until the student has passed the comprehensive examination.
+A candidate will be given two attempts to take and pass the Comprehensive Examination.
 A doctoral student who fails the comprehensive examination the second time may petition for a third examination.
 The petition must show a plan of action in which the petitioner will engage to enhance his/her chances for satisfactorily completing the examination that was failed.
 The chairperson of the student's doctoral committee, the department head, the dean of the college and the dean of the graduate school must approve the petition.
-A student who fails to pass the doctoral comprehensive exam or any part of it after the third attempt will be automatically discontinued as a student in the doctoral degree program.

-4. Doctoral Candidacy: The doctoral student must satisfy the following requirements before he/she can be admitted to candidacy for the degree:

-a.
-Be admitted unconditionally to the Doctor of Philosophy in pharmaceutical sciences degree program.

-b.
-Satisfy the residency requirement of two consecutive semesters of full-time residence or an approved equivalence.

-c.
-Pass the doctoral comprehensive examination.

-5. Dissertation Work and Oral Public Defense of the Dissertation: After achieving candidacy, the advisor in consultation with the candidate will recommend a dissertation committee to the Dean of the Graduate School.
+A student who fails to pass the doctoral comprehensive exam or any part of it after the third attempt will be automatically discontinued as a student in the doctoral degree program. - 4.
+Doctoral Candidacy: The doctoral student must satisfy the following requirements before he/she can be admitted to candidacy for the degree: - a.
+Be admitted unconditionally to the Doctor of Philosophy in pharmaceutical sciences degree program. - b.
+Satisfy the residency requirement of two consecutive semesters of full-time residence or an approved equivalence. - c.
+Pass the doctoral comprehensive examination. - 5.
+Dissertation Work and Oral Public Defense of the Dissertation: After achieving candidacy, the advisor in consultation with the candidate will recommend a dissertation committee to the Dean of the Graduate School.
 The dissertation committee will consist of a minimum of three graduate faculty members with demonstrated expertise in the focus of the dissertation.
-These three members include the dissertation advisor, one member from a faculty of the College of Pharmacy and Health Sciences, a third member who will be a graduate school representative appointed by the Dean of the Graduate School, and potentially an additional member from an outside institution.
+These three members include the dissertation advisor, one member from an outside institution, and a third member who will be a graduate school representative appointed by the Dean of the Graduate School.
 The dissertation advisor will serve as chairman of the dissertation committee.
 When the dissertation proposal has been approved, the candidate will complete the required research, prepare a dissertation, and make an oral defense to the committee.
 If failed, the candidate must petition the Dean of the Graduate School, through his department, for permission to take the examination a second time.
 A second examination will not be permitted within a period of one semester after a failure is recorded on the first attempt.
 The dissertation serves a number of purposes and involves the following:

+- a.
 Satisfying the academic community.

+- b.
 Meeting the university standards.

-Demonstrating to the supervisory committee that the student is capable of undertaking and successfully completing a.
-Making a minimum of two presentations at national research meetings.
+- c.
+Demonstrating to the supervisory committee that the student is capable of undertaking and successfully completing independent, scholarly research on a problem of significance in pharmaceutical sciences.

+Therefore, concerted work on the dissertation will not normally begin until the student has passed the comprehensive examination.